github/developer.github.com/content/guides/basics-of-authentication.md

 Also, if we had never authorized this Rack application to access our GitHub data, we would've seen the same confirmation dialog from earlier pop-up and warn us.

+If you'd like, you can play around with [yet another Sinatra-GitHub auth example][sinatra auth github test] available as a seperate project.

 [webflow]: http://developer.github.com/v3/oauth/#web-application-flow
 [Sinatra]: http://www.sinatrarb.com/
 [about env vars]: http://en.wikipedia.org/wiki/Environment_variable#Getting_and_setting_environment_variables